-I know our British Government created a Mindful Nation UK, to encourage mindfulness in the classroom, the workplace and the NHS.
-I am not sure of its impact these days.
+The British Government created a Mindful Nation UK, to encourage mindfulness in the classroom, the workplace and the NHS.
+However, I am not sure of its impact among the politicians themselves.

-We need leaders willing to spend time in meditation – returning to a centred place of balance and calm.
+We need leaders who make decisions from a centred place of balance and calm.
 It means dropping down from quick, reactive and knee-jerk reactions, to deeper, wiser responses.

 ‘The quieting of our mind is a political act’